-Input Measured variable The measured variable is the distance between a reference point GRH (mounting flange) and a reflective surface (e.g. product surface).
+Measured variable The measured variable is the distance between a reference point GRH (mounting flange) and a reflective surface (e.g. product surface).
 The measured value and all parameters are displayed using either metrical SI-units or US/UK-units (inch, ft,).
 The level is calculated based on the tank height entered.
 In order to compensate for non-linear effects like movement of the tank roof, an additional correction table (dip table) can be entered.
-Measuring range .see "Measuring Range" on page 14 for more details.
+Measured range see "Measuring conditions" on page 15